Welcome to Bramfield House School

 Bramfield House School was established in 1970 as a specialist provision for pupils with social, emotional, mental health, communication difficulties and associated challenging behaviours.
 It is an all boys establishment catering for an age range of 7-16 and is registered for 74 pupils.
 It is situated in rural Suffolk 10 minutes drive from the heritage coast.
 The residential accommodation consists of the main house sitting in 10 acres of gardens and 1 mile from the centre of the village of Bramfield.
 The classroom facilities are independently placed within the grounds and consist of purpose made specialist subject provisions.

 Alongside the school site we provide a separate residential accommodation called Ibstock House that caters for the further development of pupil’s independence skills.
-This house has its own designated classroom and gardens, approximately ¾ of an acre and can support up to 8 boarding pupils.
-Both can access the numerous on-site resources on offer, including an indoor heated swimming pool, gymnasium, multi-gym, full size snooker, pool and table tennis table, full size sports pitches and outdoor adventure trail, amongst a host of other in- house activities and interests.
+This house has its own designated classroom and gardens, approximately ¾ of an acre and can support up to 6 boarding pupils.
+Both can access the numerous on-site resources on offer, including an indoor heated swimming pool, gymnasium, multi-gym, pool tables and table tennis table, full size sports pitches and outdoor adventure trail, amongst a host of other in- house activities and interests.

 - To meet each child’s physical and emotional needs and encourage a positively healthy lifestyle, in line with the Every Child Matters Framework.